SLAM for Visually Impaired People: a Survey: Introduction

-The evolution of portable computation and the availability of low-cost, highly accurate, and lightweight sensors, such as cameras and IMUs, make them appropriate for pedestrian navigation.
-By exploiting these advances, many researchers have recently adopted SLAM to develop assistive technology demonstrators to help VIB people navigate unknown environments.
-Since the first electronic travel aids (ETAs) emerged around 70 years ago, the development of navigation devices to guide VIB people through indoor and/or outdoor environments has remained a challenge and a key concern for researchers~\cite{real2019navigation}.
+The evolution of portable computation and the availability of low-cost, highly accurate, and lightweight sensors such as cameras and IMUs make them appropriate for pedestrian navigation.
+By exploiting these advances, many researchers have recently adopted SLAM to develop assistive technology demonstrators to help BVI people navigate unknown environments.

+Since the first electronic travel aids (ETAs) emerged approximately 70 years ago, the development of navigation devices to guide BVI people through indoor and/or outdoor environments has remained a challenge and a key concern for researchers \cite{real2019navigation}.
 From traditional to deep-learning-based navigation approaches, researchers have always faced challenges ranging from technical issues to the limitations of user capabilities.
-As VIB navigation approaches must improve real-time performance while reducing the size, weight, energy cost, and overall price of the assistive system, these studies have put a lot of effort into coping with constraints in computational issues, sensory equipment, and portable devices.
+As BVI navigation approaches must improve real-time performance while reducing the size, weight, energy cost, and overall price of the assistive system, these studies have put a lot of effort into coping with constraints in computational issues, sensory equipment, and portable devices.
 They also need to provide solutions to calculate the precise position and orientation of the user in a real-time manner.
-On the other hand, the challenges of different scenarios including complex and cluttered environments, noisy environments, and large spaces need be taken into consideration.
+However, the challenges of different scenarios, including complex and cluttered environments, noisy environments, and large spaces, must be considered.

 Furthermore, efficient and reliable obstacle detection in both indoor and outdoor environments has always been a concern.
-In this regard, other challenges include identifying static and dynamic obstacles, predicting the risk of collision, understanding moving objects' motion and estimating their speed, detecting small objects, and identifying obstacles at different levels of the user's body from drops in terrain to head level.
-In addition, an intuitive, user-friendly, low-cognitive load method to provide accurate and sufficient environmental information to the user is also considered an important research target.
+In this regard, other challenges include identifying static and dynamic obstacles, predicting the risk of collision, understanding moving objects' motion and estimating their speed, detecting small objects, and identifying obstacles at different levels of the user's body, from drops in terrain to head level.
+In addition, an intuitive, user-friendly, low-cognitive-load method to provide accurate and sufficient environmental information to the user is also considered an important research target.
 These methods should be improved to provide adjustable and customized feedback on demand for different users.